ashwinravrao/Packup/README.md

-# Boxray Packing Organizer

-Camera-based inventory app that enables users to effortlessly keep track of the contents of their boxes during a move.
-Currently users are able to fill their boxes by taking photos of their items in rapid succession, apply a short description and label tags, mark boxes for priority unpacking, and perform deep text searches.
-More advanced features are in development.
+# Locrate Moving Manager

+Know what's inside your boxes during a move.
+Simply snap a photo of each item as you pack.
+When you're at your new home, scan the number written on the side of your box and see a gallery of items without ever having to cut any tape.

+Maybe you need something right away and don't want to make a mess looking for it.
+Or you want to unpack the essentials first and do the rest later.
+Whatever your reason, Locrate has you covered!

-This Android app is being built using all the latest libraries, design patterns and frameworks, including:
+Locrate Moving Manager is built using some of the latest libraries, design patterns and frameworks, including:

-- MVVM architectural pattern
+- MVVM
-- Room for persistence
+- Room
-- Repository pattern
-- Dagger 2 framework
-- Native data binding
-- Android Jetpack
+- Glide
 - CameraX
-- Glide for image loading
+- Dagger 2
+- Data binding
+- and Android Jetpack

-*Updated: 5/30/19*
+*Updated: 6/26/19*